joe-crick/yal-log/README.md

 > date: 2015-09-23T20:10:12+00:00 | level: WARN | host: site.com | message: Oops | stack_trace: {*trace if there is one*}

-The default `log provider` is able to generate a stack trace if you provide the log entry with an error object.
-To get an accurate stack trace, you must create an error object in the function where you are logging the issue.
+The default `log provider` is able to generate a stack trace if you provide the log entry with an instance of Error.
+To get an accurate stack trace, you must create the Error instance in the function where you are logging the issue.
 Below is an example:

 ```js
 // yal has already been initialized, as